SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-08-covid-vax-mortality-again.md

 healthcare and uniform electronic medical records: their study population was more or less the entire population of Denmark.
 (However, with a new version of the vaccine only recently available, this has to be a short-term study: from 2024-May-01 to 2025-Mar-31.)
-So this is a roughly 1-year follow-up on a cohort of:
+So over a period of roughly 1 year, they did 28-day post-vaccination follow-ups on a cohort of:
 - 1,585,883 subjects total,
 - 1,012,400 of whom got updated mRNA COVID-19 shots optimized for the JN.1 lineage, and
 - the rest who did not get such an update.